Mini Cooper Insurance Rates

 Policy rates by type of insurance:

-Rate estimates include $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all states and Cooper trim levels.
+Prices are based on $500 policy deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all U.S. states and for all Cooper models.

 Price Range Variability